fall inside a hole

 First written August 15, 2023

-Being from the early 80s and based on the 0 series with light train, the power car used a plastic rim-drive gearbox.
+The Tohoku Joetsu Shinkansen with Light was based on the 1979 Hikari with Light but revised the more expensive and complicated spring-loaded pin system and relocated the bulb to the front of the power car chassis.
 An incandescent bulb fitted into the nose of the engine is wired into the negative terminal of the battery also in the nose off the engine while a second metal contact strip coming back up the length of the chassis provides the positive connection.
 The negative connection branches off from the contact strip downstream from the power switch so that the light turns on with the motor.

-The gearbox has an extension of the positive battery terminal that sticks out underneath and is held against the additional contact strip.
+The train uses the rear-contact friction-drive gearbox that has an extension of the positive battery terminal that sticks out underneath and is held against the additional contact strip.
+The power car and cars are all of period construction and the rim-drive gearbox is the plastic type used at the time.

-My old power 200-series Shinkansen comes from the Tohoku Joetsu Shinkansen Deluxe Set and was most likely produced in 1982 as that was the only year the set was on sale.
-The rim-drive tires are currently original but have hard-rotted and need to be replaced for the engine to work properly on inclines.
+This old power 200-series Shinkansen comes from the Tohoku Joetsu Shinkansen Deluxe Set and was most likely produced in 1982 as that was the only year the set was on sale.
+The rim-drive tires are currently original but have hard-rotted and need to be replaced for the train to work properly on inclines.
 The molding mark on the chassis includes the children logo and made in Japan.

 (August 23, 2023)